Tardo/OdooTerminal/docs/trash.md

 ## Components

 - Interpreter: Compile input string into pseudo-bytecode
-- virtual machine: Runs the pseudo-bytecode
+- VMachine: Runs the pseudo-bytecode

 ## All its async! (but no...)